unahouExosite/docs/murano/get-started/solutions/exampleapp/README.md

 template: default
 ---

-# Murano - Solution Example Application
+# GETTING STARTED - CREATE A SOLUTION & DEPLOY CHANGES
 This is a quick start guide to using Exosite Murano Solutions.
 When you are done following this guide, you will have built, deployed, and used an example IoT application with the following features:

 * User Login